 What’s the most common type of automatic transmission?

 Torque converters generally change gear very smoothly, if not particularly quickly.
 The hydraulics also need quite a lot of power, so they’re usually paired with larger engines.
 With a smaller engine, they can be quite inefficient.
-However, the latest torque converter automatics overcome the lack of efficiency with computer control and extra gears.
+However, the latest torque converters overcome the lack of efficiency with computer control and extra gears.

 What other types of automatic gearbox are there?

 Driving a CVT-equipped car can be a strange experience.
 That’s because the crankshaft spins at a constant speed, so the engine noise often doesn’t relate to how fast you’re going.
 To get around that, some CVTs now have ‘steps’ that mimic gears.
-Japanese brand Toyota makes extensive use of CVTs, particularly in their hybrid models.
+Japanese brand Toyota makes extensive use of CVTs, particularly in its hybrid models.

 There are also cars that have an automated manual transmission (AMT).
 Like a DCT, it has a conventional manual gearbox with solenoids that change gear, but it has just the one clutch that’s operated automatically.
 You’ll find such a gearbox in the Fiat 500 Dualogic, among others.
-AMTs are generally quite efficient, but they can change gear rather clunkily.
+AMTs are generally quite efficient, but they change gear rather clunkily.

 Do electric cars have an automatic gearbox?